funky81/pimatic-yoctopuce/README.md

 Note that :

     ID should mention `YoctopowerRelay-` prefix while the rest of the ID will be your logical name in Yoctopuce MaxiPowerRelay.
-Name
     Name will be your label name in your Pimatic device